 The American Hearing Benefits program is an optional program with no additional premium that supplements the benefits in your APWU Health Plan coverage.
 All participants of the APWU Health Plan, either High Option or Consumer Driven Option, who enroll in the American Hearing Benefits Plan through this offer will receive a discount on hearing aid devices and free hearing consultations annually offered through Starkey Hearing Technologies.
-To enroll in the plan you must call American Hearing Benefits toll free at 888-863-7222.
+To enroll in the plan you must call American Hearing Benefits toll free at 888-863-7222 or visit www.americanhearingbenefits.com.
 Please specify that you are an APWU Health Plan participant.